princecodes247/Portfolio-December-2020/README.md

 It's been lots of fun making this,

-I hope I finish before my birthday (December 12) as promised
+I hope I finish before my birthday (December 12) as promised (I couldn't finish it before the deadline 😅🤧)
 ## Tools
 - HTML
 - CSS